krishjun/zf-docker/README.md

 Although it can be use with any php application which has web directory with name "public"

-Main idea is to provide simple LAMP,WAMP,XAMPP replacement .
+Main idea is to provide simple LAMP,WAMP,XAMPP replacement for Zend Framework development

 Features: